 For the last few years I have had many different hairdressers, but the skilled team at ENA salon might just claim top spot for cut and colour.
 I also have a soft spot for them as they are headquarters for Italian haircare brand Davines, who I used to model for, back in my university days.
 They are also abundant with comfy chairs, coffees, tea and treats on tap, magazines by the millions, the warmth of dryers, head massages… this is where the pampering had to begin.

 My colourist Maddie and stylist Sam are certainly the best I have ever had.
 If I can offer any advice, it is always trust a colourist with wild coloured hair.
 They are always the best!
+You can also get that perfect pretty dress at a huge discount via Bloomingdales.

 You can find ENA’s details here